Connect with others who understand.

 7. Infections

-Because PNH is partly caused by problems with the stem cells that produce all of the other types of blood cells, some people with this rare disease have low white blood cell levels.
+Because PNH is partly caused by problems with the stem cells that produce all the other types of blood cells, some people with this rare disease have low white blood cell levels.
 These cells are responsible for fighting off germs, so you may develop infections more often than usual if you have PNH.

 Neutropenia (low white blood cell counts) may cause frequent fevers, sinus infections, lung infections, skin infections, bladder infections, or mouth sores.